NonsenseBB/pulitzer/README.md

 - `CIRCUIT_BREAKER_ERROR_PERCENTAGE_THRESHOLD` - The error percentage at which to open the circuit and start short-circuiting requests to fallback.
 Defaults to 50 (50%)

 ### AVIF support
 - `ENABLE_AVIF_SUPPORT` - Enable AVIF support.
-This is currently experimental.
+This is currently experimental due to performance concerns.